feroult/yawp/README.md

 ## Getting Started

 1. At the command prompt, create a new YAWP!
-API application:
+API Kotlin application:

         $ mvn archetype:generate \
             -DarchetypeGroupId=io.yawp \